poland citizenshipDual citizenship is a legal status that allows a person to be a citizen in two or more different countries.

-In this article, we’ll cover everything you need to know about becoming a dual citizen from:
+In this article, we’ll cover everything you need to know about becoming a dual citizen, including:

-Dual Citizenship versus Dual Nationality: What's the difference?
+Dual Citizenship Versus Dual Passport: What’s the Difference?

 Dual Citizenship

-Dual citizenship refers to the legal status of an individual who is recognized as a citizen by two different countries.
-This means the person has the rights and privileges of citizenship in both countries, which may include the ability to live, work, vote, and access government services in either country.
+A person who is a dual citizen has the rights and privileges of citizenship in two countries simultanously.
+These can include the right to live, work, vote, and access government services in either country.

 How to Get Dual Citizenship